 The conventional practice is to vaccinate puppies every two weeks or so until 16 weeks old.

 Younger puppies get maternal antibodies from their mother’s milk.
-The antibodies protect them from disease until they wear off.
+Antibodies protect them from disease until they wear off after a few weeks.
 But those antibodies will also block the vaccine.

 Your puppy only needs one vaccination at the right time to be protected from disease!
 So instead of vaccinating over and over again … follow the recommendation of veterinary immunologist Ronald Schultz PhD.

 Based on his decades of research into duration of immunity vaccines, Dr Schultz recommends giving …